High Stakes Duel Round 3 – $200,000 Sit & Go

 This video comes from Jonathan Little’s YouTube Channel.
-If you would like to stay up to date with more video content such as this, including hand breakdowns from Negreanu vs Polk, Tom Dwan, Bryn Kenney and more, clickhere.
+If you would like to stay up to date with more video content such as this, including hand breakdowns from Negreanu vs Polk, Tom Dwan, Brad Owen and more, check out the channel.

 Following the limp from Hellmuth, Dwan made the call taking it to the flop.

 Flop Action – Tom Dwan Makes The Check-Raise

 Checked to, Hellmuth would bet small for one big blind.
 Hellmuth’s tiny bet would be met with a $2,500 check-raise from Durrr, creating a nasty spot for Phil.
 While getting check-raised is usually an unpleasant experience, pocket ten’s on this board is especially difficult as there are few turn cards that help the hero improve.
 A ten on the turn would have improved Hellmuth quite a bit with a set, but by having half of the ten’s in the deck the odds of seeing another one were slim.

 The key thing to consider is how often and aggressively would Tom Dwan check-raise.
 Would Dwan check-raise with a jack or better?
 Probably not, which means he likely held some type of draw.
 Considering the fact Hellmuth had two ten’s it was unlikely Dwan held a straight-draw like